cashpw/notes.cashpw.com/content/posts/alexanderThenHighSaturatedFatDiets2020.md

 A sentence in the beginning of the essay stood out to me:

-> I’ve been told that another blog called Hyperlipid has a deeper investigation, but I’ve only scratched the surface of them. [...]
-I don’t claim to fully understand these people and I apologize for any misrepresentations I might be making.
+> I've been told that another blog called Hyperlipid has a deeper investigation, but I've only scratched the surface of them. [...]
+I don't claim to fully understand these people and I apologize for any misrepresentations I might be making.
 But the short version is: they all agree that everything went wrong when we switched from saturated to unsaturated fat.

 It stands out because Scott specifically mentions the edge of his research and yet published the piece anyway.
 There is a loud voice in the back of my head whenever I'm writing anything "original" which drives me to go deeper and that stones left unturned will mar my writing.
 I wouldn't recommend anyone to actually _listen_ to this voice but it's damn loud and I'm glad to see a concrete example of someone ignoring it.

 ### "Processed" Food {#processed-food}

-> What food counts as “processed” or “not processed”?
+> What food counts as "processed" or "not processed"?

 I found myself nodding along to this paragraph as I read.
 I've had the same thought with the same (inferred) sense of exasperation.

-#### <span class="org-todo todo TODO">TODO</span> Pareto principle linked and node created {#pareto-principle-linked-and-node-created}
+#### Pareto principle linked and node created {#pareto-principle-linked-and-node-created}

 ## Notes {#notes}